vega/vega/docs/tutorials/bar-chart/index.md

 The `domain` property determines the input domain for the scale.
 The domain can be defined directly as an array of values (a quantitative range or list of ordinal values) or determined dynamically from the data.
 In the example above, the domain consists of the minimum and maximum values of the `amount` field in the `table` data set.
 By default, quantitative scales automatically include the zero value.
 To disable this feature, include the property `"zero": false` in the scale definition.

+The `xscale` definition also includes a fractional `padding` to add spacing between bars and a `round` parameter to make sure the bars snap to pixel boundaries.
 Notice that `yscale` includes the property `"nice": true`.
 This optional property tells Vega that the scale domain can be made "nice" so that it is more human-friendly and readable.
 For example, if the raw data domain is `[0, 94.345]` it is made "nicer" as `[0, 100]`.

 For more details, see the [scales](../../docs/scales) documentation.